gajus/scream/README.md

 ## Managing the Viewport

-When you initialize Scream, you can set viewport width for the different
+Configure the dimensions of the viewport at the time of the initialization:

 ```js
 var scream = Scream({